simonemberton/Introduction_to_Creative_Coding/Week_12/README.md

 !
 Add them to your example folder.
 !
 Use P5 to add one of the images onto the center of the canvas !
 (I'm using an emoji but you can use what you like).
 !
-If you aren't sure how to do this search the P5 reference.
+If you aren't sure how to do this search the P5 reference to how to add an image.
 ```

 Now we will add another image and swap them based on the classifiers 'glasses' / 'no glasses'.